-- (4) Coaching Studies: This concentration provides students with a range of knowledge and experiences to become a competent practicing sport coach.
+- (4) Sport Coaching: This major provides students with a range of knowledge and experiences to become a competent practicing sport coach.
 Theories and areas of practice covered include the scientific, social scientific and pedagogical aspects of coaching.
 Clear links will be made to real-life coaching scenarios with a focus on understanding the integrated and complex nature of coaching and all that underlies the practice of quality sport coaching. - a.
-Concentration Core (★24)
+Required Courses for Major (★24)